Skip to content

 • make clean - remove build products (executables, objects, coverage files)

-• make doxygen - build Doxygen documentation
+• make doxygen - build local Doxygen documentation; the hosted Doxygen manual is also available online

 • make mkdocs - build MkDocs documentation (runs mkdocs build in ../docs)